Bask in Spanish Genius!!

 For those wishing to attain success, diligence is in good order.
 Exert yourself and help from Above will follow, says this famous Spanish saying.

 A Dios rogando y con el mazo dando

-Begging to God and working hard with the mallet
+Praying to God and working the mallet hard

-One’s prayers do not obviate the need of making due effort.
+One’s prayers do not obviate the need for making due effort.

 -and talking about “madrugar”:

 Getting up very early won´t make the sun rise any sooner